Skip to main content

 Webhook Agent Updated Event Data

-• WebhookAgentUpdatedEventData object { id, type, version }
+• WebhookAgentUpdatedEventData object { id, type }

 • id: string The Agent ID that triggered the event.